 During the upbringing of the children Debbie got involved in many community activities and played major roles in the local Plunket, Home & School, Church and Floral Art organisations.

-In March 2008 Debbie opened Two Rivers Cafe and Gallery which operates alongside Mount Beautiful Wine Tasting Room in Cheviot.
-She now chairs the Cheviot Promotions Group and the Cheviot Community Vehicle Trust which operates the community car.
+In 2008 Debbie opened Two Rivers Cafe in Cheviot.
+She has since sold the cafe and now chairs the Cheviot Promotions Group and the Cheviot Community Vehicle Trust which operates the community car.
 In her spare time she will be found in her extensive garden or catching up with her children, two of which live overseas.

 Jim is the Chief Executive of Waimakariri District Council and has held the role since 2004.
 He is responsible for providing advice to the Council, and giving effect to the Council’s decisions.
 The Council is responsible for $104 billion of assets, and has an annual turnover in excess of $80 million